Newsroom > Multimedia library

 The Nexcelle IPS nacelle system for CFM International’s LEAP-1C went airborne for the first time on October 6, 2014 as flight testing was initiated with GE Aviation’s 747 flying testbed.

 This composite bonded component from Middle River Aircraft Systems fits inside the Passport engine’s air inlet, directing airflow into the powerplant.
-It is Nexcelle’s first manufactured element for the Passport, which will power the Bombardier Global 7000 and Global 8000 business aircraft.
+It is Nexcelle’s first manufactured element for the Passport.

 Development and production activities at Middle River Aircraft Systems (MRAS) include the nacelle and thrust reverser for GE CF34-10A engines that power China’s new ARJ21 regional jet from the AVIC1 Commercial Aircraft Company.

 Safran Nacelles’ product line includes nacelles and thrust reversers for aircraft that range from business and regional jets to widebody airliners, including the Airbus A340-500/600 – for which more than 500 nacelles have been delivered to date.

 Nexcelle’s development of the nacelle system for GE Aviation’s Passport business jet engine – which will power the Bombardier Global 7000/Global 8000 business jet – is highlighted in a video displayed during the NBAA 2017 annual convention in Las Vegas.